Storefront Launches Texas Voting Rights Initiative

 ←back to cases

-Brewer, Attorneys & Counselors achieved a major legal victory on behalf of the National Rifle Association of America (“NRA”) – as a New York court struck down an unlawful attempt by New York Attorney General (“NYAG”) Letitia James to dissolve the historic gun rights organization.
-The NYAG filed a dissolution lawsuit against the NRA in August 2020.
+Brewer, Attorneys & Counselors achieved a major legal victory on behalf of the National Rifle Association of America (“NRA”) in July 2024 when a New York Supreme Court Justice rejected the New York Attorney General’s (“NYAG”) demands that a compliance monitor be appointed to oversee the historic gun rights organization.
+The New York Times reported it was a “win” for the gun rights group and the “beginning of the end of a four-year-old case…”

 Related News